 The charges arose from HWC’s entry into a Sydney City construction site to take photographs.
-When arrested for the entry, the police found him to be in possession of marker pens and a hobbyist lock-pick set.
+When police arrested him for the entry, the police found him to be in possession of marker pens and a hobbyist lock-pick set.

-The maximum penalties for the offences included upwards of $1000 in fines and seven years imprisonment.
+In this instance, the maximum penalties for the offences included upwards of $1000 in fines and seven years imprisonment.

 Hearing at Children’s Court sees some charges withdrawn

-Prior to his hearing, police withdrew the charges for the graffiti offences.
+However, prior to his hearing, police withdrew the charges for the graffiti offences.

 Supporting submissions outlined the